freznicek/nsc/README.md

 Having multiple network segments connected via 802.11n wireless bridges is sensitive to signal distortion specially in the case when you use indoor wifi omnidirirectional antennas instead of proper outdoor directional point-to-point ones.

-Network statistics collaborator (nsc) helps to detect and collect needed socket timing information among existing LAN segments.
+Network statistics collector (nsc) helps to detect and collect needed socket timing information among existing LAN segments.
 The principle is very easy:
  * selected machines (among LAN segments) run nsc and collect network statistics
  * nsc collects information and store it in text platform independent format